-Beiser to host satellite office hours in Bethalto
+Beiser to Host Satellite Office Hours in Bethalto

-BETHALTO – Throughout the summer, State Rep. Dan Beiser, D-Alton, has been hosting Satellite Office Hours around the Riverbend region to provide constituents who do not live in the Alton area accessibility to his staff.
+BETHALTO, Ill. – Throughout the summer, state Rep. Dan Beiser, D-Alton, has been hosting Satellite Office Hours around the Riverbend region to provide constituents who do not live in the Alton area accessibility to his staff.
 On Monday, September 14, Beiser will be hosting Satellite Office Hours in Bethalto at Village Hall, located at 213 North Prairie Street, from 10 am until noon.

 “I take every chance I can to speak with my constituents about their ideas and concerns involving state government,” Beiser said.
 “Satellite Office Hours provides people who live farther away from my district office with an opportunity to speak with a representative from my office one-on-one and discuss the issues that are important to them.”